 However, a single incident of inappropriate conduct may give rise to a hostile work environment if it is very severe.
 For example, a single episode of a sexual assault or a mock lynching at the workplace could create an unlawful hostile work environment.

-Less severe incidents that can create a hostile work environment if they occur frequently may include things like:
+Less severe incidents that can create a Florida hostile work environment if they occur frequently may include things like:

 - Offensive jokes,